open-intelligence/OpenI-Octopus/rest-server/README.md

         |-- routes                      -- used to define specific routing
         |-- schedule                    -- used to store some schduled tasks
         |-- service                     -- used for business logic layer, optional, recommend to use
-        |-- templates                   -- some sh script when service is starting
         |-- tpl                         -- some file template for response output
         |-- route.js                    -- used to configure URL routing rules,
     |-- config